-Childs, a Republican, was the representative for Illinois's 8th congressional district from 1893 to 1895.
+Childs was the representative for Illinois’s 8th congressional district and was a Republican.
+He served from 1893 to 1895.

 From Aug 1893 to Mar 1895, Childs missed 265 of 373 roll call votes, which is 71.0%.
 This is much worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1893-Mar 1894||134||116||86.6%||94th|